wei/wget/README.md

-# Github Action for wget
+# GitHub Action for wget

-Wraps the wget CLI to be used in Github Actions.
-See also [Github Action for curl](https://github.com/marketplace/actions/github-action-for-curl).
+Wraps the wget CLI to be used in GitHub Actions.
+See also [GitHub Action for curl](https://github.com/marketplace/actions/github-action-for-curl).

 ## Features